jamesche75/Linux-Boot-Camp/Modules/Module 4 - Advanced Docker/Module 4 - Advanced Docker.md

 $ docker run -it jimsubuntu:v1 sh #run my image
 ```

+> **Note:** If you need to specify a port mapping, you can do that using the ``-p`` switch.
+However, make sure that you specify the ``-p`` switch before the image name.
+Otherwise, your port won’t be mapped into the container’s network and your image won’t work.

 After I run my image, I'll be sitting at a shell prompt.
 I'll install
 OpenSSH from that prompt.